-A NiMH battery starts out at about 1.2V, but as it discharges, the voltage remains relatively constant, dropping only to about 1.1V just before the battery is fully depleted.
+A NiMH battery starts out at about 1.2V (it actually starts at about 1.4V, but drops to 1.2V almost immediately), but as it discharges, the voltage remains relatively constant, dropping only to about 1.1V just before the battery is fully depleted.
 Despite starting at a lower voltage, the NiMH battery still provides a usable voltage during its entire discharge.

 Voltage is not the only important attribute of a battery.
 A battery produces a voltage, but the equipment it is powering requires that voltage to be delivered at some current, measured in Amperes (A).
 If you think of voltage as water pressure, then current is the rate of flow.
 All the pressure in the world won’t do you any good if the tap is closed.
 Batteries have a limit as to how much current they can produce, much like your tap can’t provide as much water as the fire hydrant on the corner, even though the pressure might be the same.

 In this area, NiMH batteries have a big advantage over alkalines, being able to deliver significantly more current.
 This makes them well suited to high-current devices like digital cameras.
 As mentioned above, early NiMH batteries could not supply as much current as NiCd batteries, but this is no longer the case, with NiMH having surpassed NiCd in this area.